sportsfellows/sports-app/README.md

 # Code Fellows: Code 401d22: Full-Stack JavaScript

-## Project 1: Asset Management

-I added additional functionality to my 2 resource API, I have incorporated Amazon S3 so users can upload images to Amazon S3 and my database savesa  URL pointing to the site.
+## Project: CF Madness (sports bracket app)

+CF Madness is an application allows users to compete against their friends by choosing winners for real world sports games.

+You are able to create and manage your own leagues and will have a personal scoreboard for each participant.
+Each league will also have its own message board that will allow you to communicate with those in your league.
+Each league also has the option to be private or public.

+If you are not participating in a league or would like to communicate with those outside of your league, you can also create a group.
+Like a league, each group has its own message board so users can communicate with each other.

 ## Tech/frameworks/packages

 - node
 - MongoDB
+- travis
+- heroku
+- github
 - npm
 - node packages
   - Production
+    - aws-sdk
     - bcrypt
     - bluebird
     - body-parser
     - cors
+    - coveralls
+    - crypto
     - debug
+    - del
     - dotenv
-    - eslint
     - express
+    - faker
     - http-errors
+    - istanbul
     - jsonwebtoken
     - mongoose
     - morgan
+    - multer
   - Dev
+    - eslint
     - jest
     - superagent